-Okay, so legalization won’t be ready in time for summer but you can still get in high spirits with these legendary Canadian strains.
-We’ve put together a list of our top eight tokes so you can celebrate your country by smoking a part of it this Canada Day 🍁.
+Okay, so legalization part two won’t be ready until October but you can still get in high spirits with these legendary Canadian strains.
+We’ve put together a list of our top eight tokes so you can celebrate your country by smoking a part of it this 4/20.

 The history of this particular indica strain dates back to the 1970s in Canada.
 Known also as UBC Chemo, it was allegedly developed in its namesake university to help alleviate the side effects of chemotherapy.
 The medicinal effects of Chemo include the treatment of nausea, loss of appetite, pain, and lack of sleep.
 Strong and powerful, it can contain up to 29% of THC.